 Digitalization in the insurance industry is driven by a range of emerging technologies such as the Internet of Things and Big Data.
 The immense amount of data created at the edge (connected devices with sensors) requires AI to analyze and understand the data.

 Traditional, cloud-based web applications require centralized processing in the cloud (data offloading), limiting adoption because of limited reliability, security, privacy, performance, connectivity, latency, and scalability.
-Therefore, recent megatrends around Edge Intelligence (Edge AI) move AI processing tasks from the cloud towards the edge, in close proximity to the sensor that produces the data.
+Therefore, recent megatrends around Edge Intelligence (Edge AI) move AI processing tasks from the cloud towards the edge, near the sensor that produces the data.

 This approach of on-device machine learning helps overcome the limits of cloud computing and enables the implementation of ubiquitous real-world AI solutions.